- About SEAS

 In what subjects do you offer graduate degrees?

-While our programs cover a wide range of topics, Ph.D. and master's students are awarded their official degree in one of five programs: Applied Mathematics, Applied Physics, Computational Science and Engineering, Computer Science, Data Science, and Engineering Sciences.
+While our programs cover a wide range of topics, Ph.D. and master's students are awarded their official degree in one of six programs: Applied Mathematics, Applied Physics, Computational Science and Engineering, Computer Science, Data Science, and Engineering Sciences.
 A detailed listing of our graduate degree programs is available online on the What can I study? webpage.

-SEAS offers one collaborative option, Health Sciences and Technology graduate program, with Harvard Medical School and MIT.
+Health Sciences and Technology graduate program, with Harvard Medical School and MIT (for Ph.D. students only)

 What areas are covered by a degree in engineering sciences?